nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_commissioning.rst

 Start of commissioning
 **********************

-There are several ways the commissioning process can be started, according to the Zigbee specification:
+There are several ways the commissioning process can be started, according to the `Zigbee Specification <CSA Specifications Download Request_>`_:

 * Automatically after device initialization.
 * With a user action, for example a button press or a command.